Dexedus/Talker/README.md

 ### Current State of App
 Still very early in production.
 Users can sign up and log in.
-Errors are handled, and upon successful log in, the user gets sent to the homepage which as of right now consists of an input and a submit button.
+Errors are handled, and upon successful log in, the user gets sent to the homepage which as of right now consists of an input where a user can send a message to the chat room. useEffect is used to update the chatroom with the messages stored in the database every time the component is mounted.
-Submitting currently just resets the input state value to an empty string and does nothing else.
+Right now this is all there is to the app, it is a work in progress as I continue to learn how to use React.js

 ### To-Do
 - Attach a button to the sign up page to take the user to the log in page.
 This way, users who have previously signed up can skip the sign up stage.